edesgree/edesgree/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-I'm a front end developer currently looking for work.
+I'm a front end developer with a background in UX/UI currently looking for work.

 ⬇️ Check my learning projects pinned below.